 -above- I used the shirring method that I learnt earlier on in this exercise and gathered the muslin while gathering some pearls in to the muslin.
 I used muslin because the weave is larger and this allows the pearls to show some of their sheen.
 The muslin is light and gathers well while the pearls add some weight.
 I really like this sample as it is full of interesting textures.
 I think this is a very successful sample.
 Muslin would be a very easy fabric to dye if I wanted to add some colour, but for now I enjoy the natural hue of this sample.

 I looked at Pinterest for more inspiration resulting in me learning this fabric manipulation.
 Slashing the fabric to create this pattern and using stitch.
 I think this didn’t work as well as I expected as the fabric although thick, is not stiff enough.
 I repeated the fabric manipulation and joint it together to create a pattern.
 I think this would work better with leather or pvc as it would not fray and would have the right weight.
 The shape that the manipulation has created reminds me of some of the Arab motifs in Spanish architecture and tiles fitting in well with my theme if I was to incorporate some of my colour pallet (maybe grey).

 I tried puffs as they are fun to do.
 I could incorporate bright colours inside each puff and join them together to create a bigger and more interesting sample.

 I went back to smoking.
 I enjoyed seeing how Polly Binn’s used this fabric manipulation in her work.
 I started doing this in calico and realised this technique works better with a stiff flexible fabric.
 At work I sometimes do the window dressing so I am aloud to take some of the backdrops and recycle them.
-The fabric I used for this fabric manipulation is a nylon fabric.
+The fabric I used for this fabric manipulation is nylon .
 Using nylon for this sample works because it is strong and has elasticity.
 It is also a little bit transparent which allows the light to travel through the fabric.
 I started by pleating the fabric and stitching one row of smoking, transforming my flat surfaces into quarters of a circle.
 I like the colours of this sample as they remind me of the lakes, rivers and the trees in my holiday in Spain, working really well with my chosen colour pallet.
 I played and experimented with joining this piece in different ways.
 Above is the more obvious and predictable way – I like it as sometimes the obvious works but I wanted to experiment more and see what might come out of it.